ets-labs/newsfeed/README.rst

   *Event A* is published to *NewsFeed A*, *Event A* data is published to all *NewsFeed A* *subscribers* as new *Events* that would be pointing to original *Event A* through its *parent* relation.
-+ **Event Publishing History** - is a supportive entity that stores information about *Event* publishing. *Event Publishing History* is aware about all *NewsFeeds* where original *Event* is published during the event publishing process.

 Service Architecture
 --------------------